Overview

 Provider Networks

-With both PPOs and HMOs, there are Provider Networks.
+There are provider networks for both PPOs and HMOs.
 Using care providers in the network will be cheaper.
 In some cases, insurance may not cover out-of-network providers at all.
 PPO plans allow you to see a more comprehensive network of care providers.
 When I had my son at a birth center, it was in and out of network.
 My insurance considered the birth center in-network for the prenatal care but out-of-network for the birth.

 Prenatal Care Coverage

 Preventative care and prenatal care should be covered 100% by insurance.
 There is some grey area with expenses like lab work or ultrasounds.
-In general, if your doctor is ordering it, you would think it is covered.
-If you request additional tests or procedures outside the scope of what the insurance company deems you need, you may end up with extra bills.
-You would have to comb through the explanation of coverage, which will be a massive document, to know what is covered.
+You would think if your doctor orders or prescribes a test or procedure that your insurance would cover it, but that is not always the case.
+If you request additional tests or procedures outside the scope of what the insurance company deems you need, you may incur extra bills.
+You would have to comb through the explanation of coverage, which is a massive document, to know what is covered.
 Even after reading this, it can be confusing and unclear.
-If you have questions on exactly what is covered, ask.
+If you have questions on exactly what is covered, contact your health insurance.

 Costs for Pregnancy and Birth

 Everything is a la carte when you receive a bill for your pregnancy and birth.
-You will get a breakdown of all the costs, which will include: ultrasounds, lab work, doctor visits, tests, birth, anesthesiologist, medications, IVs, hospital stay, etc. It is nearly impossible to figure out which of these costs you will incur, how much it will be, and what your insurance covers.
-The easiest thing to do is look at your deductible and out-of-pocket maximum.
+You will get a breakdown of all the costs, including ultrasounds, lab work, doctor visits, tests, birth, anesthesiologist, medications, IVs, hospital stay, etc. It is nearly impossible to determine which of these costs you will incur, how much they will be, and what your insurance covers.
+The easiest way to estimate your costs is to look at your deductible and out-of-pocket maximum.

 Hypothetical Example